tralph3/Cue-Maker/README.md

  **You can use the format "Disc x of x" as long as it's sorrounded by parenthesis**

+**Many thanks to opsxcq for providing the cue sheets and the database: https://github.com/opsxcq/psx-cue-sbi-collection**
 ## You are free to distribute and modify this software as long as you don't claim it as your own.
- ## Many thanks to opsxcq for providing the cue sheets and the database: https://github.com/opsxcq/psx-cue-sbi-collection